Click here to listen to a reading of this blog:

-An underactive thyroid or hypothyroidism often comes hand in hand with depression and according to Thyroid UK’s survey in 2015, over 50% of the hypothyroid patients who took part in the survey, also suffered from depression.
-More than half.
+According to Thyroid UK’s survey in 2015, over 50% of the hypothyroid patients who responded, also reported living with depression.
+That’s more than half.
+A lot of people.

 For example, there are some symptoms of depression that are the same as those for hypothyroidism, such as: